-Conditional CIs control the FCR as well as the conditional coverage (for independent estimators).
-This invites a comparison with the CIs designed to control the FCR, such as the BY05- adjusted CIs.

-BY adjusted CIs require knowledge of both the number of selected parameters and the total parameter count, whereas conditional CIs depend solely on the estimator and the selection criteria.
+BY05-adjusted CIs require knowledge of both the number of selected parameters and the total parameter count, whereas conditional CIs depend solely on the estimator and the selection criteria.
 This distinction has practical implications: constructing conditional CIs necessitates obtaining the conditional distribution, while any existing CIs can be modified to control the FCR by simply adjusting the coverage probability.
-As a result, the BY CI adjustment is applicable to both PP and MP CIs suggested for the marginal setting.
-For example, the BY adjusted MP CI will simply be $\mathcal{I}_{mp}\left(y;r, \frac{k}{m} \alpha \right)$.
+As a result, the BY CI adjustment is applicable to both \pp and MP CIs suggested for the marginal setting.
+For example, the BY05-adjusted MP CI will simply be $\mathcal{I}_{mp}\left(y;r, \frac{k}{m} \alpha \right)$.

-However, once the confidence intervals are obtained, the conditional CIs offer greater versatility, as for any subset of selected parameters the conditional CIs control both the FCR and conditional coverage probability.
-The BY CIs are more restrictive, with the control holding solely for the specific set of selected parameters and their respective CIs.
+Once the confidence intervals are obtained, conditional CIs offer greater flexibility compared to BY CIs.
+Conditional CIs maintain control over both the FCR and the conditional coverage probability for any subset of selected parameters, provided that the subset is chosen without using the observed values of $\boldsymbol{Y}$.
+In contrast, BY CIs are more restrictive: their control is limited to the specific set of selected parameters for which they were adjusted.